didierdv/Simplax/README.md

 		'offset': 50
 	});

 **Look out!** When using `data-simplax` attribute, make sure to surround your value with curly brackets.
 Also, your value is to be converted into a JSON objet which resorts to double quotation marks.
-Therefore, make use of single quotation marks to wrap your value and double *within* the oject.
+Therefore, make use of single quotation marks to wrap your value and double ones *within* the object.

  	<!-- BAD  -->
  	<div data-simplax="{'effect':'classic'}"> … </div>